 During the Desert Shield buildup in the fall of 1990, two World War II names came together again for the first time in close to 49 years: Admiral Thomas C. Hart and Witte de With.
 American Admiral Hart was the first naval commander of ABDA, the American, British, Dutch and Australian unified command set up on the island of Java in January 1942.
-The Witte de With was a Dutch destroyer in his command.
+The Witte de With was a Dutch destroyer in his power.
 Their job was to stop the Japanese advance on the Netherlands East Indies, now Indonesia.

 As part of the Desert Shield almost 49 years later, the American Navy sent the frigate USS Thomas C. Hart with the USS Saratoga battle group.
 The Dutch stationed two frigates in the Middle East at the same time, one of which was a new HNMS Witte de With.